Chris1320/SetupGuides/guides/desktop/cinnamon.md

 ## Customization Guide

+### Theming the Desktop

 1. Download the [Catppuccin theme](https://github.com/catppuccin/gtk) for [GTK](https://gtk.org/).
 2. Extract the archive you downloaded to `~/.themes/`.
 3. Apply the theme by running the *Themes* application and selecting `Catppuccin-[COLOR]` for the windows borders, controls, and desktop.
 4. Download and apply the [Catppuccin Cursors](https://github.com/catppuccin/cursors).[^1]
 5. Install the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).[^1]
 6. Apply the [Catppuccin theme for Papirus Folders](https://github.com/catppuccin/papirus-folders).[^1]

+### Customizing Panels

+1. Open the panel settings by selecting `Panel` in the application list or right-clicking the panel and selecting `Panel Settings`.
+2. In `General Panel Options`, click `Add new panel` to add a new panel.
+Add one at the top of the desktop.
+3. Now that we have two panels, enable `Panel edit mode` to enable edit mode in the bottom panel.
+4. To enable "*Panel Edit Mode*" in the top panel, click `Next Panel` and then `Panel edit mode`.
+5. You should now see red, green, and blue colors on the left, middle, and right side of both panels, respectively.
+6. Move the system time and icons to the top-right panel.
+Add a spacer between the time and the icons.
+7. Move the application-specific icons to the top-middle panel.
+8. Move the running applications' icons to the bottom-middle panel.
+9. Download "Transparent Panels" from `System Settings > Extensions > Download > Transparent Panels`.
+10. Enable panel transparency for the bottom panel only.

 [^1]: Follow the usage instructions from their `README.md` files.